 Preserving your brand voice

-One of the biggest concerns for established brands is that by outsourcing their copywriting, they may somehow dilute or distort the image of their brand.
+One of the biggest concerns for established brands is that if they outsource copywriting, they may somehow dilute or distort the image of their brand.

-Provided you issue the agency with specific guidelines on the image you want to convey, the tone of voice of your brand and the style that the writing should adopt, they should be able to replicate this precisely.
+Provided you issue the agency with specific guidelines on the brand image you want to convey, the style and tone of voice that the writing should adopt, they should be able to replicate this precisely.

 Your tone of voice document should be relatively short – perhaps two sides of A4 – and easy to follow.
 It should specify details such as: